water-fountain/Portfolio/windows_lockedout_recovery.md

 </details>

 <details>
 <summary>5.
-Reboot and Use the Fix</summary>
+Reboot and use the Fix</summary>

-1. Restart your computer normally.
+1. Restart your computer as you normally would.
-2. On the login screen, click the **Ease of Access** button (bottom-right corner).
-This will open a Command Prompt with administrative privileges.
+2. On the login screen, click the **Ease of Access** button at the bottom-right corner.
+This will open a Command Prompt with administrative privileges, instead of the previous controls.

 </details>